Wicken Fen Back to Basics CampsiteWicken Fen National Nature Reserve, Lode Lane, Wicken, Ely, CB7 5XP

 About Wicken Fen Back to Basics CampsiteSleep under the stars, away from it all.

 Wicken Fen nature reserve is the National Trust's oldest nature reserve, it is one of Europe's most important wetlands and supports a variety of wildlife.
 The Fen is also embarked on an ambitious long-term plan to expand the reserve on a landscape scale.
 This back to basics campsite is located on one of the parcels of land now owned by the National Trust as part of this vision.
-Look out for badgers, bats and barn owls here, or head across the fenland landscape to see wetland species at Wicken Fen and other areas now part of the larger reserve.
+Look out for badgers, bats and barn owls here, or head across the fenland landscape to visit Wicken Fen, there are more than 9000 wetland species, including a spectacular array of plants, birds and dragonflies.

 Features and facilities